 (a) Annually, on or before the 1st of July, each licensee shall submit an "Annual Employee Report" to the Executive Director on a form to be furnished by the Executive Director.
 The report shall identify every individual who is directly or indirectly engaged in the administration or supervision of the gaming operations or physical security activities of such licensee.
-The following classes of gaming employees are presumed to be actively and directly engaged in the administration or supervision of supervision of gaming:
+The following classes of gaming employees are presumed to be actively and directly engaged in the administration or supervision of gaming:

-1. All individuals who are compensated in any manner in excess of \$100,000 per annum;
+1. All individuals who are compensated in any manner in excess of \$75100,000 per Formatted: Indent: Left: 0.5", First line: 0" annum;